haoyanlgd/cse15l-lab-reports/index.md

     ![Image](lsargtofile.PNG)

 Note:
     Shows the directory to the file.
-It does not produce an error because when inputing a file name to LS, it will act as a filter to find that file in that directory to display it if it exists.
-Or else it will just result in an error.
+It will produce an error because when inputing a file name to LS, it will not know what to do since showing the sub-directories of a file would result in nothing since it is not a directory.